Wyretski/Wyretski/README.md

 #### (The "W" and "y" are silent)
 ### - Please ignore my obsession with anthro animals, I think it's a result of childhood brain damage.
 ### - I'm literate in HTML, CSS, Javascript, Python, C++, and a small bit of Lua.
-### - I like & am best at coding that involves organizing large lists & arrays of data
+### - I like & am best at coding that involves organizing large lists & arrays of data.